 What a Conservator Does

 Managing your money and your property falls to the conservator.
-This isn’t just writing checks.
-It means inventorying every account, keeping spreadsheets, and answering to the court every step.
+This means inventorying every account, keeping records, and answering to the court every step.
 The judge picks based on law, not on gut.
 If your kids argue, or your spouse thinks differently, expect a fight in the courthouse.
-The law lists who should get priority—a spouse tops the list—but there are no guarantees.
+The law lists who should get priority, a spouse tops the list, but there are no guarantees.
 Estate plans settle that.
 Failing to plan does not.
+The court is not sentimental.
+When property gets frozen and bills stack up, no one wins those weeks.

 How the Court’s Grip Changes Your Money

 Once a conservator is in place, every dollar comes under the court’s thumb.
-The conservator has to list out every bank account, title, and asset you own—then send it to the court.
+The conservator has to list out every bank account, title, and asset and send it to the court.
 Any big sale, any move to cash or switch investments, might need a hearing and a judge’s blessing.
-The idea is protection.
-The reality?
-Red tape everywhere, and your own resources tied up while everyone waits for the next approval.
+If your family wants to do something unexpected, a charitable gift, help for a grandchild, moving funds between accounts, they have to ask permission.
+Meanwhile, the lawyer representing the conservator racks up hourly fees.
+The conservator gets paid too.
+That is Missouri law.
+All those payments chip away at the money you spent years earning.

 Families Pay in More Than Money

 Guardianship and conservatorship stand out not just for the legal fees, but for what they do to families.
-All the court filings become public.
-Your illness, your property, your decline.
-Some families manage.
-Many don’t.
-Even cousins who haven’t spoken in years show up to question choices.
+All the court filings become public: your illness, your property, your decline.
+Even cousins who have not spoken in years show up to question choices.
 Maybe they disagree who should be appointed.
-Maybe they’re angling for access.
-When that turns into hearings, everyone pays more—financially and emotionally.
+When that turns into hearings, everyone pays more, financially and emotionally.
+Even after a judge settles it, the court stays involved.
+Ordinary choices, selling a car, paying the tax bill, moving you to a nursing home, might all require waiting for a court date.

 What Actually Gets Affected